EmilianPostolache/stable-audio-controlnet/README.md

 In the following we detail training a model for music source accompaniment generation on MusDB.

 ## Setup
-After installing the requirements copy `.env.tmp` as `.env` and replace with your own variables (example values are random):
+First install the requirements. `torchaudio` has to be installed as the nightly build.
+You can do it with `pip3 install --pre torchaudio --index-url https://download.pytorch.org/whl/nightly/cu118`.
+Afterwards copy `.env.tmp` as `.env` and replace with your own variables (example values are random):

 ```
 DIR_LOGS=/logs